PegasusMKD/transport_x/README.md

 # Transport X

 ## Concept

-Proof of concept of a decentralized and self-organizing/ownerless company, capable of regulating and advancing itself, with complete user data privacy and integrity, which also serves the workers.
+Proof of concept for a decentralized and self-organizing/ownerless company, capable of regulating and advancing itself, with complete user data privacy and integrity, which also serves the workers.

 ## Technical
 #### It consists of 3 main parts:
   1. The Ethereum smart contract has all the functions necessary for the company to operate, it keeps track of accounts, data and tasks all on its own.
   2. The Chainlink middleware is used to connect the smart contract with the API & artificial intelligence.